imcf/jython-scijava-logging/README.md

 Developed and provided by the [Imaging Core Facility (IMCF)][imcf] of the Biozentrum, University of Basel, Switzerland.

+## 🚫 WARNING 🚫

+The PyPI packages of this project are exclusively useful for automatic testing of e.g. the [`imcflibs`][imcflibs] package!
+They have no real use-case in the standard CPython world 🐍🌍!

 ## Example usage

 The code in [extra/scripts/example.py](extra/scripts/example.py) demonstrates